Abdy01/DVWA-Walkthrough/File-Inclusion/README.md

 Is interesting that the fourth message is encrypted in the file, so we were able to read it the first time with the help of file inclusion vulnerability.

+Note: In order to practice on RFI exercise, `allow_url_include` option should be enabled.

 ## Medium Security

 ## High Security